elastic/rally/docs/configuration.rst

 * Benchmark data directory: Rally stores all benchmark related data in this directory which can take up to several tens of GB.
 If you want to use a dedicated partition, you can specify a different data directory here.
 * Elasticsearch project directory: This is the directory where the Elasticsearch sources are located.
 If you don't actively develop on Elasticsearch you can just leave the default but if you want to benchmark local changes you should point Rally to your project directory.
 Note that Rally will run builds with Gradle in this directory (it runs ``gradle clean`` and ``gradle :distribution:tar:assemble``).
-* JDK 8 root directory: Rally will only ask this if it could not autodetect the JDK 8 home by itself.
+* JDK root directory: Rally will only ask this if it could not autodetect the JDK home by itself.
 Just enter the root directory of the JDK you want to use.
+By default, Rally will choose Java 9 if available and fallback to Java 8.
 * Name for this benchmark environment: You can use the same metrics store for multiple environments (e.g. local, continuous integration etc.) so you can separate metrics from different environments by choosing a different name.
 * metrics store settings: Provide the connection details to the Elasticsearch metrics store.
 This should be an instance that you use just for Rally but it can be a rather small one.
 A single node cluster with default setting should do it.
 There is currently no support for choosing the in-memory metrics store when you run the advanced configuration.
 If you really need it, please raise an issue on Github.
 * whether or not Rally should keep the Elasticsearch benchmark candidate installation including all data by default.
 This will use lots of disk space so you should wipe ``~/.rally/benchmarks/races`` regularly.